Quantifying the Uncertainty of Foundation Models with Singular Value Ensembles: Experiments

 We evaluated each method's predictive performance using classification accuracy and its calibration quality through Expected Calibration Error (ECE), Negative Log-Likelihood (NLL), and Brier score.
 The ECE measures how far predicted confidence intervals deviate from observed error rates; perfect calibration occurs when the estimated uncertainties match the actual likelihood of misclassification.
 Definitions of all metrics are provided in Appendix \ref{app:metrics}.

 For NLP, we use LLaMA-2-7B for ARC-Easy and BERT-base-uncased for SST-2.
 For vision, we use DINO ViT-S/16 and DINOv2 ViT-S/14.
 All experiments use $M = 4$ ensemble members for vision tasks, $M=8$ for SST-2 and $M=16$ for ARC-Easy.
 Refer to Appendix~\ref{app:members} for how performance changes with a different number of members.
 Refer to Appendix~\ref{app:training} for training details.
-The code will be made publicly available at a later stage.

 \paragraph{Effect of Backbone Pretraining Scale.} We first investigate how the quality of pretrained representations affects ensemble performance.
 Figure~\ref{fig:dateaset_scale_cifar100} shows CIFAR-100 test performance across progressively stronger pretrained backbones: random initialization, DINOv1, and DINOv2.
 A striking pattern emerges: as backbone quality improves because of larger pre-training dataset sizes, SV-Ensemble shows increasingly larger gains relative to other ensemble baselines.
-With randomly initialized weights, SV-Ensemble performs the worst as there is no meaningful knowledge base to leverage, while single or deep ensemble can converge to a better solution.
-However, with DINOv2's superior representations, SV-Ensemble achieves the largest improvement and outperforms all the baselines including deep ensemble.
+With randomly initialized weights, SV-Ensemble performs the worst as there is no meaningful knowledge base to leverage, while a single or deep ensemble can converge to a better solution.
+However, with DINOv2's superior representations, SV-Ensemble achieves the largest improvement and outperforms all the baselines, including Deep Ensemble.
 This validates our core hypothesis: the benefits of SVE grow with representation quality, as stronger pretraining produces more meaningful singular vector bases that can be effectively reweighted for ensemble diversity.

 \paragraph{Vision Results.}

 Table~\ref{tab:vision} presents results for four vision benchmarks, using DINO backbones with 4 ensemble members.
 Models are trained for 10 epochs except Oxford Pets, where we train for only $\approx$200 iterations to evaluate convergence speed and mimic resource-constrained training.